timohe/ethTicTacToe/README.md

 5. unlock your account:
 `> personal.unlockAccount(eth.accounts[0], "123456", 999999);`

 6. Open index.html and you're good to go!
+The game was developed and tested on Google Chrome only.

 ## Deploy the contract
 1. do 1.-5. from above